Ensono/stacks-azure-data/docs/workloads/azure/data/security_data_azure.md

 Credentials for the service principal are stored in Azure Pipelines variable groups.

-Both the service principal and the configured variable groups are the prerequisites for deploying our Platform to Azure.
+Both the service principal and the configured variable groups are the prerequisites for deploying our platform to Azure.
 For details please check the [Requirements](requirements_data_azure.md) page.

 For internal communication between Azure services, Stacks Data Platform uses managed identities, which are created automatically within our CI/CD deployments.
 For instance, Azure Data Factory